sglasser/backend-test/README.md

 docker compose up -d db
 ```

-Once it's ready to go, you can run the schema migrator to build the schema:
+Once it's ready to go, you can run the schema migrator to build the schema and add sample data to the database:

 ```bash
 docker compose run migrate